April 22, 2024

 …and more.

 In comparison to Flyway Enterprise, users find Liquibase Pro can better meet the needs of teams and pipelines that strive for speed, integrity, and continuous optimization.
-Among a comprehensive database DevOps toolkit, class-leading features include:
+Among a comprehensive database DevOps toolkit, class-leading features include Flows, Quality Checks, Structured Logging, and Targeted Rollbacks.

 Flows

 For consistency in every deployment and the confidence that best practices are ingrained in every update, Liquibase Flows give teams the power to standardize their expertly orchestrated change workflows into redeployable Flow files.
-Flows are a unique feature to Liquibase — Flyway does not offer a way to orchestrate consistent deployments across teams and projects.
+Flows are a unique feature to Liquibase.
+Flyway does not offer a way to orchestrate consistent, reusable deployment workflows across teams and projects.

 Quality Checks